redis/redis-doc/commands/flushall.md

-Delete all the keys of all the existing databases, not just the currently selected one.
+Delete all the keys of all the existing databases, not just the currently-selected one.
 This command never fails.

+See the `SELECT` command for more information about logical databases.

 By default, `FLUSHALL` will synchronously flush all the databases.